 Martian Sunset seen by the Spirit rover

-Mars has been extensively visited by space probes from the United States, the Soviet Union and the European Union.
+Mars has been extensively visited by space probes from the United States, the Soviet Union/Russia, the European Union and India.
 Japan also sent a single orbiter, but it failed, as have nearly two thirds of all probes sent to the red planet.
 However, enough craft have arrived safely and either gone into orbit or else landed to make Mars the most studied of all the planets in our solar system, aside from Earth itself.

 In 1976, Viking 1 sent back the first pictures from the surface of Mars.
 It was quickly followed by Viking 2, and then many years passed before the next lander was sent.
 A number of orbiters, such as Mars Global Surveyor and Phobos 2 were sent in the 80's and 90's.
 Finally, in '97 Pathfinder landed, which carried a small prototype rover called Sojourner, which paved the way for the Mars Exploration Rovers Spirit and Opportunity, both of which landed in 2004.